-The University of Lausanne is offering 10 UNIL Masters Grants available for foreign students for 2020 intake.
+The University of Lausanne is offering 10 UNIL Masters Grants available for foreign students for the 2023 intake.
 Grants are available for pursuing a master’s degree at the University of Lausanne.

 To facilitate access to Master’s degrees by students with qualifications from foreign universities, the University of Lausanne provides around ten Master’s grants which are awarded on a competitive basis.

 This is the best option to get a study fund for master study.